Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     such as basic error mitigation strategies.

 The :class:`~qiskit.utils.QuantumInstance` is being deprecated for several reasons:
-On one hand, the functionality of :class:`~qiskit.utils.QuantumInstance.execute` has now been delegated to the different implementations of the :mod:`~qiskit.primitives` base classes.
+On one hand, the functionality of :meth:`~qiskit.utils.QuantumInstance.execute` has now been delegated to the different implementations of the :mod:`~qiskit.primitives` base classes.
-On the other hand, with the direct implementation of transpilation at the primitives level, the algorithms no longer need to manage that aspect of execution, and thus :class:`~qiskit.utils.QuantumInstance.transpile` is no longer required by the workflow.
+On the other hand, with the direct implementation of transpilation at the primitives level, the algorithms no longer need to manage that aspect of execution, and thus :meth:`~qiskit.utils.QuantumInstance.transpile` is no longer required by the workflow.
 If desired, custom transpilation routines can still be performed at the user level through the :mod:`~qiskit.transpiler` module (see table below).